 In addition to the rules above, it’s also vital to see if your Georgia corporation name might infringe on the trademark or service mark of another business.
 For example, it might not be a good idea to call yourself “General Electric Research Services,” since General Electric is a trademark.

 The easiest way to see if your proposed business name infringes is to carry out a trademark search.
-You can do that via the United States Patent and Trademark Office, or Incfile can help you protect your business with our new Trademark Search and Registration service.
-You should also bear in mind that your Georgia business entity name cannot be substantially similar to an existing trademark or service mark.
+You can do that via the United States Patent and Trademark Office, or Incfile can help you protect your business with our Trademark Search and Registration service.
+You should also bear in mind that your Georgia corporation name cannot be substantially similar to an existing trademark or service mark.

-You’ve Found the Perfect Name—What Next?
+You’ve Found the Perfect Name, What Next?

 Once you’ve found the right name for your business, it’s time to make it a reality.
 Check out our packages for starting your Georgia corporation and form either an S Corporation or a C Corporation today.